X

 141 Miles

 Take I-90 north to U.S. Highway 12 and head east toward Helena.
-US-12 winds through the beautiful Helena National Forest, over the Continental Divide at MacDonald Pass, and then through Helena.
+US-12 winds through the beautiful Helena National Forest, over the Continental Divide at MacDonald Pass and then through Helena.
 Head east on State Highway 430 to State Highway 284 and Canyon Ferry Dam and Reservoir.
-Follow MT-284 south to Townsend, stopping along the way for a photo opportunity at the Historic Canton Church.
+Follow MT-284 south to Townsend, where you'll be captivated by the historical charm of the Canton Church.
 In Townsend, visit Broadwater Historical Museum and Goose Bay Handblown Glass.
 From there, head north on MT-287 back to Helena, and keep your eyes peeled for pronghorn antelope in the meadows along the highway north of Townsend.
-In Helena, stroll Last Chance Gulch and grab food and drinks at The Windbag Saloon or Lewis & Clark Brewing Co.
+In Helena, stroll Last Chance Gulch, and grab food and drinks at The Windbag Saloon or Lewis & Clark Brewing Co.
 Overnight in Helena at Best Western Premier Great Northern Hotel, the DoubleTree or Baymont Inn & Suites.

 For more information: